-Start cleaning a leather sofa by vacuuming it but first remove throws and pillows and check down the sides and back for any loose change, sweetie wrappers and so on.
-Use the brush attachment on leather upholstery to avoid scratching it.
+Start cleaning a leather sofa by vacuuming it but first remove throws and pillows and check down the sides and back for any loose change, candy wrappers and so on.
+Use the vacuum cleaner with the brush attachment on leather upholstery to avoid scratching it.

 Slowly suck up all the crumbs and dirt that have accumulated on the surface, using a slow sweeping movement.
 Switch over to the crevice tool to get anything from the edges your fingers couldn’t reach, as well as cleaning the seams.
 Repeat on the cushions.